lovettchris/wincam/README.md

 Note that this sleep is more accurate that python `time.sleep()` which on Windows is very inaccurate with a tolerance of +/- 15 milliseconds.
 But this more accurate sleep is using a spin wait which uses one core of your CPU.

+## Video Encoding

+`wincam` also has an optimized way to encode videos directly on your GPU so your python code does not have to poll for frames and call the opencv VideoWriter.
+This results in much smoother videos.

+`DXCamera` has an `encode_video` method which takes a a filename, bitrate and framerate.
+This method encodes the video stream to an H264 encoded .mp4 file.
+The method blocks until another thread calls
+`stop_encoding`.

+See the `--native` option on the example `video.py` script for an example.

 ## Credits

 This project was inspired by [dxcam](https://github.com/ra1nty/DXcam) and the